dinarly/Story/README.md

 Ai also explained: “The paper I am writing is about a cute robot dog I have built!”

-Tasnim looked surprised: “Robot dog?”
+Safiyyah looked surprised: “Robot dog?”

-Abdallah and Tasnim looked in the lake to see the cute robot dog joyfully swimming around in the water.
+Abdallah and Safiyyah looked in the lake to see the cute robot dog joyfully swimming around in the water.

 Ai explained: “My robot dog is designed to help rescue people in an emergency!”

-Abdallah and Tasnim said: “Wow!
+Abdallah and Safiyyah said: “Wow!
 Artificial Intelligence is amazing!”

 Ai said: “Would you both like to learn about Artificial Intelligence?”

-Abdallah and Tasnim both nodded: “Yes please!”
+Abdallah and Safiyyah both nodded: “Yes please!”

 Ai smiled delightfully and said: “We will begin by learning about the structures inside the brain — called neurons.”

-And this is how Abdallah and Tasnim started their learning journey with Artificial Intelligence.
+And this is how Abdallah and Safiyyah started their learning journey with Artificial Intelligence.

 ## Introduction to Quantum Mechanics

-One day Abdallah and Tasnim — the friendly dragons — were in the forest — looking up at the night sky.
+One day Abdallah and Safiyyah — the friendly dragons — were in the forest — looking up at the night sky.

 They were watching a meteor shower.